About

 It's surprising how much work there is, in publishing a book - from obtaining a barcode, to depositing with the UK national libraries, to finding a wholesaler to supply stores.
 Thankfully, it was all worth it, and the book was an instant success.

-In 2019, Dad suffered a little with ill-health.
-He was hospitalised at one point with Pneumonia.
-Upon his release from hospital, Dad was somewhat depressed.
+In 2019, Dad was hospitalised with Pneumonia.
+Upon his release from hospital, he was somewhat subdued.
 I decided to update his book, and republished it.
 I also launched a website on the town of Cleator Moor.
 Dad perked up with renewed enthusiasm.
 Once again, the book was a success.

 Sadly, in August of 2022, and January 2023, both my Mam and Dad passed away.
 Now, life just doesn't seem the same without my guiding lights.
 But, like everyone else that has suffered loss, I drive myself forward.
-I'm due to retire in 2028.
-Death gives a new perspective on life.
-I may retire earlier.
+I'm due to retire in early 2029.
+Death does give a new perspective on life.
+I may retire sooner.

 Hobbies

 I've always had an interest in photography.
-This website is an outlet for some of the scenes that I capture.
+This blog will be an outlet for some of the scenes that I capture.
 After all, what's the point in taking a photo if nobody can see it?
 I don't profess to be a good photographer - just one that is keen.
 Most images on this blog will have been captured on my 200 megapixel Samsung S23 Ultra - the phone is a beast!
 My proper camera is the Canon 6D mkii.

 I do try to keep fit - I enjoy running, and hiking in the local countryside, but haven't done enough of it lately.
 I must change this.
 Retirement would certainly give me the time I need to do what I enjoy.
 Hmm.